-C2059E: apcs /interwork is only allowed when compiling for processors that support Thumb instructions
+${\tt C3004E:}$ apcs /interwork is only allowed when compiling for processors that support Thumb instructions

-C2060E: specified processor or architecture does not support Thumb instructions Example: tcc -c --cpu strongarm1 main.c will fail because the StrongARM processor does not support Thumb
+C3005E: specified processor or architecture does not support Thumb instructions Example:

-C2061E: specified processor or architecture does not support ARM.
-This error occurs when dealing with a device that does not support ARM instruction sets, e.g. the ARM Cortex M3, which only supports the Thumb2 instruction set.
+C3006E: specified processor or architecture does not support ARM instructions

+This error occurs when dealing with a device that does not support ARM instruction sets, e.g. the ARM Cortex-M3, which only supports the Thumb-2 instruction set.